 Each Noteholder and prospective investor in the Notes that is subject to any retention or due diligence requirements such as the EU Due Diligence Requirements should consult with its own legal, accounting and other advisors and/or its national regulator in determining the extent to which such information (including the Supplemental Resources) is sufficient for such purpose.
-See "Risk Factors - Investment Factors and Risks Related to the Notes - Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes".
+See "Risk Factors - Investment Factors and Risks Related to the Notes".